brenordv/go-whisper/readme.md

 - Every received messaged will have this prefix: ```< ```
 - To quit, Person A or B can simply kill the application or type /quit (and press enter)

+## Installation
+Just unzip and run whisper.exe (or whisper, if you're on linux).
+To uninstall, just delete the file.

 ## How to use
 Consider the example from the previous item.